Frequently Asked Questions

-Why do you believe in supporting local food?
+Why do you believe in supporting local farming ecomonies?
 For countless reasons-- for health, the economic benefits it provides, the environmental impact-- we eat the majority of our diet from close to home.
 Year-round.
 That's something that takes work, and a lot of time, but we believe is worth it.
 It hasn't always been this way, but we have also established a stronger, diversified farming community in Southern Maryland in recent years.
 Every step of the way has been worth it and something I'm really proud of supporting.
 And as they say, "Know your farmer, know your food!"
 As for our flowers, most flowers in the US are purchased from outside our country.
 I am interested in increasing the number of American Grown flowers from our small space in Southern Maryland.
 And above all, for the economic impact we can have right in our own community.